 Guidance for small nonprofits (with annual gross receipts under $50,000): Your nonprofit must file Form 990-N, Electronic Notice (known as the "e-Postcard") for Tax-Exempt Organizations not Required To File Form 990 or 990-EZ.

 Practice Pointer: Should the board review the annual report to the IRS?
 The redesigned Form 990 asks in Section B, line 11: “Has the organization provided a copy of its Form 990 to all members of its governing body prior to filing the form?”
-The Form goes on to ask the organization to “describe the process used by the organization to review” the Form 990.
-As a result, many nonprofits choose to adopt a basic financial policy that requires full board review of all annual reports to the IRS (and/or the state) prior to filing.
+The Form goes on to ask the organization to “describe the process used by the organization to review” the Form 990."
+As a result, many nonprofits choose to adopt a basic financial policy that requires full board review of the Form 990 before filing with the IRS.
+Read about other Form 990 good governance practices.

-Answer: There are penalties for failure to file a timely and/or inaccurate return that range from monetary penalties, to automatic loss of tax-exempt status if an organization fails to file annual returns for three consecutive years.
+When is the deadline?
+The deadline for filing the Form 990 with the IRS depends on the fiscal year of the nonprofit.
+The forms are due no later than 5 ½ months after the end of the nonprofit’s fiscal year.
+What happens if your nonprofit misses the deadline to file?
+There are penalties for failure to file a timely and/or inaccurate return that range from monetary penalties, to automatic loss of tax-exempt status if an organization fails to file annual returns for three consecutive years.
 (Automatic revocation applies even to those organizations that normally have less than $25,000 in annual gross receipts.)
-Note: While penalties for failing to file the 990 and 990-EZ can be steep, there is no financial penalty for late filing of the 990-N. However, failing to file for three consecutive years will result in automatic revocation of tax-exempt status.
+Note: While penalties for failing to file the 990 and 990-EZ can be steep, there is no financial penalty for late filing of the 990-N. However, remember that failing to file for three consecutive years will result in automatic revocation of tax-exempt status.

 Learn all about how to apply for reinstatement on IRS.gov.